danieldiamont/fast-autotest/README.md

 The framework currently supports the following protocols:
 - CCSDS packets
-- Serial data surrounded by start and stop bytes
+- Raw bytes data with start and stop bytes

-Note:
-The framework is designed to be easily extensible to support new protocols.
-To add a new protocol, create a @dataclass that represents the protocol's packet structure.
-Add serialization and deserialization methods to the @dataclass.
+The framework is designed to easily compose protocols.
+For example, a CCSDS packet be embedded within an RS232_MSG by serializing the CCSDS_Packet as the RS232_MSG's payload.
+Additionally, the framework is designed to be easily extensible to support new protocols.
+To add a new protocol, create a `@dataclass` that represents the protocol's packet structure and add serialization and deserialization (to/from bytes).

 ## Contributing